 Dr Bobby Xinyue is a British Academy Postdoctoral Fellow at Warwick's Centre for the Study of the Renaissance.
 His current research project, ‘Redesigning Time: Ovid’s Fasti and the Politics of Renaissance Poetic Calendars’, explores how Renaissance writers from across Europe used the calendar as a literary form to advance rivalling ideas about cultural identity.

-Alongside the preparation of the monograph, Dr Xinyue has published articles and book chapters on gender and sexuality in the ancient world and the reception of Augustus in Neo-Latin literature.
+Alongside the preparation of the monograph, Dr Xinyue has published a number of peer-reviewed articles and book chapters on Roman literature and Renaissance Latin poetry.
 In addition, he is an investigator on the international research project “Translating the Complete Corpus of Ovid’s poetry into Chinese with Commentaries” (PI: Jinyu Liu).
 Dr Xinyue's work on this project has allowed him to conduct ground-breaking research on the reception of Latin literature in China and begin work on the first ever Chinese translation of Ovid’s Fasti with colleagues at Shanghai Fudan University.

 ‘Redesigning Time’ explores how Renaissance writers from across Europe used the calendar as a literary form to advance rivalling ideas about cultural identity, religion, and political power in the sixteenth and seventeenth centuries.
 Focusing on three as yet untranslated early modern Latin poems that reflect on and develop Ovid’s Fasti, ancient Rome’s most famous calendar poem, this project analyses these texts’ contributions to the intellectual culture of (Counter-)Reformation Italy, Germany and France around the time of the Gregorian calendar reform of 1582.
 By examining the poems’ creative engagement with ancient and contemporary discourses of time through a critical framework informed by recent theories on the ideologically embeddedness of the calendar, this study shows how Renaissance calendar poems interrogated and intervened in the cultural politics of competing temporal constructions.